Kuba Belt

 The Kuba (KOO-bah) kingdom, located in today’s Democratic Republic of Congo, was a place of great wealth in the late 1800s.
 Under the king, the nobility competed for rank and status.
 Richly ornamented clothing allowed them to show off their position, power, and wealth.
 Styles from that time are still worn on ceremonial occasions today.

 Rules controlled who could wear what.
-The grandest costumes were for the king and his family.
-Only royalty could wear this type of belt, a yet belt heavy with dangling pendants.
+The grandest clothing was for the king and his family.
+Only royalty could wear this type of belt.
+It’s a yet belt, which holds heavy pendants.
 The pendants are shaped like various objects associated with royalty.
 For example, this belt has two pendants in the form of a ram’s head, a symbol of the king.
 Two other pendants resemble a double bell, an instrument used at court.

 A king continued to add to his costume throughout his reign.
-Most yet belts have twenty or thirty pendants on them.
-One king had eighty pendants on one of his yet belts by the end of his rule.
+Most yet belts have 20 or 30 pendants on them.
+One king had 80 pendants on one of his yet belts by the end of his rule.

 The more beads and cowries on a garment, the greater the wearer’s wealth and status.
-Royal garments, of course, had the most.
+Royal garments had the most.
 Besides showing off someone’s wealth, the beads and shells had value purely as decoration.

 The dramatic colors of glass beads never faded, and beads could be stitched into any number of patterns.
 The shiny white cowrie shells could be attached in different ways that added to the design.
 They might be threaded through their slits, so that the slits made a pattern of lines.
 Attached through holes drilled in their rounded backs, they formed little circles.
 And dangling from the bottom of a pendant, they became a fringe.